ianhiggins123/audio-peeler-server/README.md

 Due to file size, dependencies cannot be stored in this repository.
 Make sure to recreate these steps when installing server for first time.

- From root in your terminal:
+ From directory "audio-peeler-server" in your terminal:
-- mkdir audio-peeler-server
-- cd audio-peeler-server
 - python3 -m venv venv
 - . venv/bin/activate
 - pip install flask